 As an interior designer, Laura was eager to start making the house their own but good things come to those who wait.
 “I decided with this house, which we plan to be in for a long time, I was going to take my time and do each room really well and then save up to do the next.
 I am so glad we did it like that as, while it’s taken years to finish, it is exactly how we want it.”

-Laura shares what she learnt from renovating her home to help you plan yours…
+Laura shares what she learnt about how to plan a home renovation to help you plan your very own…

 LAURA STEPHENS’ KITCHEN WAS EXTENDED INTO THE SIDE RETURN, AND THE COLOUR SCHEME WAS INSPIRED BY THE ORIGINAL STAINED GLASS WINDOWS.
 IMAGES: CHRIS SNOOK PHOTOGRAPHY

 Live in your home first and see how you use it…

 We had to save before we could start work on the ground floor and I am so glad we didn’t dive in and start knocking down walls.
 I thought I wanted a massive utility room but after living in the house for several years I realised it was more important to have a teenage hangout and a separate adult space.
 It’s not always possible if you’re doing a full renovation, but my advice would be to live in your home first and see how you use it and then work out what is missing.
 We loved our kitchen but the lack of natural light made it gloomy and we realised this only after living with it for a couple of years which led us to partially extending the space.